josephcopenhaver/csv-go/README.md

 | Security Limits | *planned* |

 Note that the writer also has WriteFieldRow*() functions (WriteFieldRow, WriteFieldRowBorrowed) to reduce allocations when converting non‑string types to human‑readable CSV field values via the FieldWriter generating functions under csv.FieldWriters().

+Note that after a number of columns, the WriteFieldRow*() calls flush less efficiently given they can leak to the heap and the cost of staging the non-serialized forms in a slice of wide-structs can add up quickly.
+To address this case, a fluent API has been added to the csv.Writer instance which can be utilized per some record to write via .NewRecord() which returns a RecordWriter instance.
+In a single-threaded fashion it locks the writer until Write() or Rollback() is called.
+Each field can be buffered for writing via the "FieldTypeName()" functions on the RecordWriter instance.
+Only one RecordWriter instance can be alive at a time for any given Writer.

+Performance testing should be utilized to choose which writing methodology is ideal for your case.
+In general choose the method most sympathetic to your hardware and data formats.
+For most cases, csv.Writer.NewRecord() should achieve a nice balance that scales very high in terms of both utility and efficiency.

 ---